Candidate Chemical List

 How will the Candidate Chemicals list change over time?

 In most cases, when a chemical is added to (or removed from) an authoritative list, it becomes (or ceases to be) a Candidate Chemical.
-DTSC will update the informational list periodically to reflect such changes.
+DTSC plans to undertake this review and updating process at least once per year.

 Two of the source lists cited in subsection (a) of section 69502.2 of the regulations—the 12th Report on Carcinogens, United States Department of Health and Human Services, Public Health Service, National Toxicology Program and the Centers for Disease Control and Prevention's Fourth National Report on Human Exposure to Environmental Chemicals and Updated Tables—refer to specific versions of published reports and as a result, new chemicals identified in later versions of these documents will become Candidate Chemicals only if/when DTSC amends section 69502.2 to cite the newer document.